Azure/kubernetes-hackfest/labs/build-application/README.md

 2. Create Kubernetes secrets for access to App Insights

-    You will use a secret to hold the credentials for our backend database and Azure App Insights.
-In the next lab, you will use this secret as a part of your deployment manifests.
+    You will use a secret to hold the API Key for App Insights.
+This is used by the pods once we deploy the app.

     ```bash
     kubectl create secret generic app-insights-secret --from-literal=appinsights=$APPINSIGHTS_INSTRUMENTATIONKEY -n hackfest